Ethnocentrism is the belief that your culture is natural and correct while other people’s cultures are incorrect

 Taking a look at ethnocentrism helps us to identify our own biases and blind spots.
-And usually, people who study ethnocentrism come to conclusions that highlight the importance of pluralism (that is, cultures living together and respecting one another) and compassion.
+And usually, people who study ethnocentrism come to conclusions that highlight the importance of cultural pluralism (that is, cultures living together and respecting one another) and compassion.

 While we might not want to change our culture and traditions, we could use the theory of ethnocentrism to get to know other people’s cultures better.
 However, if we get go too far the other way, we end up being cultural relativists – with no moral framework guiding us at all.
 If we understand other people’s perspectives, we can live more harmoniously together, and remain open-minded to learning from each other.

 Bizumic, B., & Duckitt, J. H. (2012).
 What is and is not ethnocentrism?
 A conceptual analysis and political implications.
 Political Psychology, 33, 887-909. https://doi.org/10.1111/j.1467-9221.2012.00907.x